The 20 best under-eye concealers, according to celebrity makeup artists

 Benefit Cosmetics Boi-ing Cakeless Concealer ($22; sephora.com)

-This full-coverage concealer holds true to its name; there's zero caking, but it dries quickly, so you'll need to make sure your under-eye area is already prepped with your eye cream of choice.
-On days when you want lighter coverage, just dot this coverup to spot conceal any imperfections and blend the edges with your fingers.
+This full-coverage concealer holds true to its name: There's zero caking, but it dries quickly, so you'll need to make sure your under-eye area is already prepped with your eye cream of choice.
+On days when you want lighter coverage, just dot this coverup to spot-conceal any imperfections and blend the edges with your fingers.

 Note: The prices above reflect the retailers' listed price at the time of publication.